Graduate student employee unionization

-Graduate student employee unionization, or academic student employee unionization, refers to labor unions that represent students who are employed by their college or university to teach classes, conduct research and perform clerical duties.
+Graduate student employee unionization, or academic student employee unionization, (Note: Many of these unions refer to their workers as Academic Student Employees (ASEs) to reflect the fact that their membership may also include undergraduate students working in represented job classifications.) is the formation of labor unions that represent students who are employed by their college or university to teach classes, conduct research and perform clerical duties.
 As of 2014, there were at least 33 US graduate employee unions, 18 unrecognized unions in the United States, and 23 graduate employee unions in Canada.
-By 2019, it is estimated that there were 83,050 unionized student employees in certified bargaining units in the United States.
+By 2019, approximately 83,050 unionized student employees belonged to certified bargaining units in the United States.
 As of 2023, there were at least 156 US graduate student employee unions and 23 graduate student employee unions in Canada.

-Prior to the 2000s, almost all US graduate employee unions were located in public universities, most of which formed during the 1990s.
-However, that is no longer true today with many private universities now being organized.
-In 2014, New York University's Graduate Student Organizing Committee, affiliated with the United Automobile Workers (UAW), became the first graduate employee union recognized by a private university in the US.
-In September 2018, Brandeis University became the second private university to negotiate a collective bargaining agreement for graduate student employees, followed by Tufts University in October 2018 and Harvard in July 2020.
-American University and New School were in the process of negotiating an agreement as of September 2018.
-Many of these unions refer to their workers as Academic Student Employees (ASEs) to reflect the fact that their membership may also include undergraduate students working in represented job classifications.
-In 2019, the National Labor Relations Board (NLRB) proposed a new rule that said graduate students are not employees, which could affect unionization efforts at private universities, although the final rule has yet to be published.